Dr Konstantin Riedl

 - "Consensus-based optimization for saddle point problems" (with H. Huang and J. Qiu).
 SIAM Journal on Control and Optimization, 2023.

-- "Consensus-Based Optimization with Truncated Noise". (with M. Fornasier, P. Richtárik, and L. Sun) European Journal of Applied Mathematics, 2024.
+- "Consensus-Based Optimization with Truncated Noise" (with M. Fornasier, P. Richtárik, and L. Sun).
+European Journal of Applied Mathematics, 2024.

 - "How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent" (with M. Fornasier, T. Klock, and C. Geldhauser).
-ICML Workshop on Differentiable Almost Everything: Differentiable Relaxations, Algorithms, Operators, and Simulators, 2024.
+ICML Workshop on Differentiable Almost Everything: Differentiable Relaxations, Algorithms, Operators, and Simulators, oral, 2024.

 Code: